 great stuff.
 It's a big company; a battleship doesn't turn on a dime,

 but I think they're moving in the right direction.

-Barney Beal: Well, speaking of big companies, SAP is also
+Barney Beal: Well, speaking of big companies, SAP is also making a move

 toward smaller organizations with Business by Design is kind of a

 different animal.
 Most of your members are SMR3 or ACC6, what

 does ASUG do to deal with a Business by Design?

 Bridgette Chambers: Sure, well we have personal experience with by